ganeshbkrp/Docker-Zero-to-Hero/Docker.md

 It is also the automated version where you enter the details when prompted and it gives you the necessary files.

+11/10/25

+--> Docker Desktop/docker is inherently a Linux based container technology and for us to install Docker on a Windows desktop, we need to either enable/install WSL2 or Hyper-V(Virtualization).
+--> When it comes to Windows server we do not need any WSL2 or HyperV enabled/installed because docker engine supports Windows containers.
+Incase we wan to run Linux Containers on Windows Server thenwe need to install/enable WS2 to run the containers.
+-->